dherman/tc39-codex-wiki/data/es6/classes/index.md

 ```

-This is a rough approximation of Node.js Domains, as written using ES6 Class forms:
+This is a rough approximation of Node.js Domains, as written using ES6 Classes:

 ```js